Skip to main content

 Top Products Right Now

-Drop Beacon ranks products by popularity score, a combination of clicks, follows, and share activity.
+Drop Beacon ranks products by user engagement — a combination of clicks, follows, and share activity.
 Here are the NXEDC listings with the highest current engagement:

-NAYICI Bomber — $119 (In Stock) The top-popularity product across NXEDC's entire catalog.
-Score of 77.15.
+NAYICI Bomber — $119 (In Stock) The top-engaged product across NXEDC's entire catalog — top 0.3% across all 44k tracked items on Drop Beacon.
 See it on Drop Beacon.

 LARK EDC Wormhole Spinner — $359 (In Stock) The most-clicked spinner on the entire Drop Beacon platform.
 An armored titanium mechanism that looks like industrial hardware.
 See it.